 Canfield trustees adjust 2018 budget

-CANFIELD — Trustees adjusted the township’s 2018 budget at their meeting tonight to a total of nearly $6.5 million, to reflect more than $62,000 in new, unaccounted revenue from zoning permit fees and recycling grants.
+Trustees adjusted the township’s 2018 budget at their Tuesday night meeting to a total of nearly $6.5 million, to reflect more than $62,000 in new, unaccounted revenue from zoning permit fees and recycling grants.

 Township employees and area student athletes collected more than 21,000 pounds of computers and miscellaneous electronics during the township’s annual electronics recycling drive Sept.
 22 at the Canfield Fairgrounds, township Administrator Keith Rogers said.